Lourdes Gomez-Franca

-Lourdes Gómez Franca (February 15, 1933 – c.
-2018), better known simply as Lourdes, was a Cuban-American painter and poet who was active in Cuba and the United States.
+Lourdes Gómez Franca (February 15, 1933 – October 16, 2017), better known simply as Lourdes, was a Cuban-American painter and poet who was active in Cuba and the United States.
 Her work was significant in Miami and Cuban art communities of the later Twentieth Century and covered by many critics and scholars.

 Life

 Early years

 Lourdes was born in Havana in 1933.
 Her family was well-established in Cuba and she was raised in Havana's wealthy Vedado neighborhood of stately homes.
 Her grandfather was Cuban leader Porfirio Franca (born 1878), a lawyer, banker, and economist who was a member of Cuba's Pentarchy of 1933.

 Her early life, however, was marked by repeated tragedy that proved to be highly formative to her life and artistic career.
 Her mother, Josefina, was killed by thieves when Lourdes was 10 months old, causing her father to subsequently deteriorate mentally and physically as he suffered from depression, tuberculosis, and possibly schizophrenia.
 He was institutionalized when Lourdes was five, after which she and her older sister were raised by their grandparents.
 Their father died in 1946 when they were 13 and 14, respectively.
 Lourdes and her sister were both present in the hospital and witnessed his last words.
 Their grandfather then died in 1950.

 Art proved to be a powerful outlet for Lourdes early on.
 She started painting as an untrained prodigy by the age of three, focusing mainly on religious themes such as the Madonna and Child for her first years.
 She was encouraged by teachers while attending the Escuela de Margot Parraga, the St. George's School, and the Merici Academy.
 She formally studied painting at the prestigious Academia San Alejandro at the age of 20.
 By the 1950s Havana newspapers and art critics were praising her impressionistic style.
 One of her non-religious painting series covered were domestic depictions of her grandfather's home, showing its high ceiling, marble floors, and curving grand staircase.
 She first became a known and respected artist in Cuba at this time, even championed by leading Cuban art figures such as Victor Manuel and Carlos Enriquez.
 By the end of the decade, however, her life would take several dramatic turns that resulted in major shifts in her career.